roysubs/custom_bash/README.md

 Install the settings immediately (curl is required on new Ubuntu setups) as follows:
 `sudo apt install curl`
 `curl https://raw.githubusercontent.com/roysubs/custom_bash/master/custom_loader.sh | bash`
-*`git.io` is useful to shorten github links, but it did not work for the above, so just use the long form to install.*
+*I normally use `git.io` to shorten github links, but it did not work for the above, so just useing long form here.*

 **`custom_loader.sh`** configures the environment.
 This simply adds a single line to `.bashrc` to dotsource `~/.custom` for all new shell instances (whether console or terminal inside a GUI environment as there is a distinction!).
 It also installs / updates some small core tools that are generically useful (`vim, openssh, curl, wget, dpkg, net-tools, git, zip, p7zip, figlet, cowsay, fortune-mod` etc), then adjust some generic settings for `~/.vimrc`, and `~/.inputrc`. and describes the correct way to update localisation settings. `~/.custom` will then be dotsourced into the currently running session to be immediately available without a new login.
 To install the latest version on any WSL distro, use the above `curl` command from inside the WSL instance.